 Administrator: Claire O’Keeffe

 *A document entitled Civil Society Priorities for the Irish OGP Action Plan was distributed by CS members.
-This tabulated document records the priorities agreed at the CSF meeting of 10 March 2014. ().
+This tabulated document records the priorities agreed at the CSF meeting of 10 March 2014.
+(See minutes of that meeting here).
 The tabulated document is attached.

 Discussion on DPER’sDraft Table of Response to Civil Society’s 62 Action Plan Proposals and CSF’s Response.
 (References to traffic light colour coding on specific action points relate to DPER’s draft table document).